 We understand that life can take unexpected turns and leave you in a vulnerable financial position.
-If you’ve experienced an event that is making your re finding your loan repayments difficult to make, we may be able to help you temporarily so you can get your loan repayments back on trackoffer assistance when you need it most.
+If you’ve experienced an event that is making your loan repayments difficult to make, we may be able to help you temporarily so you can get your loan repayments back on track and offer assistance when you need it most.

 Common events contributing to financial difficulty may include:

 Financial hardship is more common than you might think, so if you’re finding things tough, please reach out to us as soon as possible.

 If you speak with us about your temporary hardship situation, we can try to work with you to reach a payment arrangement that is individual to your needs.
 Section 72 of the National Credit Code gives consumers a right to request a variation to their regulated credit contract on the grounds of financial hardship.

 We may agree to adjust your repayment amount or term, or provide another solution that could give you the flexibility you need to get through your situation.
 You will still need to repay your loan, and delaying payment may increase the overall interest over the life of your loan.

 We may also be able to assist you with strategies to alleviate your financial pressure over the exam period, which would ordinarily not constitute hardship.

 There are two ways you can speak with us if you are experiencing financial hardship: to get financial hardship assistance: